kota-yata/portfolio/src/contents/pages/about/en.md

 ## About Me
 I'm a high school student living in Wisconsin as a foreign exchange student.
-My exchange program is ending in June 2022, and then I'm going back to Japan.
-I'm not planning to go to a college in the US, but planning to study abroad again in college.
+My exchange program is until June 2022, and then I'm going back to Japan.
+I'm not planning to go to a college in the US, but planning to study abroad again during college.
 I've been writing code for 2 years, and currently studying decentralized systems such as P2P network.
-As a web front-end developer, I mainly use Svelte to develop web apps and create websites.
-But meanwhile, I use Next.js and Nuxt.js when team development since Svelte is not as popular as them (sadly...).
+As a web front-end developer, I mainly use Svelte to develop web apps and create websites meanwhile I use Next.js and Nuxt.js when team development since Svelte is not as popular as them (sadly...).
 This website is made with Svelte by the way.

 ![image](/media/golf.jpg)